One-step replica symmetry breaking of random regular NAE-SAT I: The resampling method

-\end{itemize} It is straightforward to see that for fixed $k,L$, if we take $\eps_0(k,L,D)$ to be the largest among which satisfy all the $3$ conditions above, $D\to \eps_0(k,L,D)$ is non-decreasing.
+\end{itemize} It is evident that for a fixed value of $k$ and $L$, if we define $\epsilon_0(k,L,D)$ as the largest value among those that satisfy all three conditions outlined above, then the function $D\to \epsilon_0(k,L,D)$ is non-decreasing.
 Also, we remark that we will eventually send $n\to \infty$, fixing $B$ and $\eps$.
 Note that the reversibility of Markov chain, guaranteed by Lemma \ref{lem:resampling:reversingmeasure}, shows

 To this end, we will first lower bound the \textsc{lhs} of the equation above and then upper bound the \textsc{rhs}.
 First, fix $A_0=(\GGG,Y,\sig)\in \AAA_0^\prime$ and denote $\kappa =|Y|\in [\eps n/2,2\eps n]$, and $\nu=\nu_L^\op\left[\dot{h}[H^\sm(A_0)]\right]$.
 Then, Lemma \ref{lem:resampling:transitionprob} shows